The Sins of Abusive Dishonesty within the Catholic Hierarchy–Five Case Studies

 When women learn to read their [menstrual] cycles, they often report a renewed sense of self-worth. . . .
 Women often can’t place their finger on it, but they sense this.
 Not surprisingly, couples who practice a method of NFP have only a 5% rate[xxiv] of divorce by comparison to the 50% rate in the population at large.
 Clearly, when couples treat one another with dignity and respect, honoring the wholeness of each person, their relationship is positively effected [sic].

-I say “fantastical” because if the text in red was actually true, then sex therapist and couples counselors would have used this info by way of shoring up sagging marriages everywhere–and not just among Catholics.
+I say “fantastical” because if the claim of a “5% rate” was actually true, then sex therapist and couples counselors would have used this info by way of shoring up sagging marriages everywhere–and not just among Catholics.
 Yet, in most things, if something seems too good to be true, it probably a scam.[xxv]
-And this is unfortunately the case here, despite the fact that I have heard and seen this unsubstantiated[xxvi] claim routinely repeated in NFP promotionals.
+And this is unfortunately the case here, despite the fact that I have heard and seen this unsubstantiated[xxvi] claim routinely repeated in dozens of NFP promotionals.
 Hence, this is something like being told to take huge doses of vitamin C to prevent the onset of the common cold.
 “Every belief works in the eyes of the believer” (Michael Polanyi).
 Thus we have here an instance in which NFP is being dishonestly promoted with undocumented and exaggerated claims.

 Why Paul VI thought contraceptive use was immoral